Key School Information

 Please also visit your child's class site for extra information, news and ways for you to support learning at home.

-Phonics Scheme in KS1
+Phonics Scheme in KS1 and EYFS

 We teach phonics using Little Wandle Letters and Sounds.
 For more information about this programme, please click here.